appirio-tech/topcoder-app/README.md

   - Use SCSS syntax (nesting)
   - Use variables and mixins as much as possible
   - Store new variables and mixins in the appropriate file in `assets/css/partials`
+  - Since a class with the current state name is added to the ui-view (see the Creating New Views/Pages section), wrap your .scss file with this class, in order to write specific scss in its own file for that page.

 JS/ES6
   - Follow this [AngularJS style guide](https://github.com/johnpapa/angular-styleguide)

 Creating New Views/Pages
-  - Todo - change the following to be relevant to this particular repo:
-  - To add a new page, create a folder in the app directory and a new state in app.routes.coffee
+  - To add a new page, create a folder in the app directory and follow the naming conventions found elsewhere, e.g. login.controller.js, login.jade, login.spec.js, etc.  Make sure to add a new state in the module's routes file.
-  - Name the new folder the same as the state name
   - In order to keep the SCSS files modular, a class is automatically added with the name of the state to the ui-view div in index.jade.
 For example, if you create a new `/feature1` state and navigate there, the div with the content will look like this: `<div class="view-container feature1">`.
-This allows you to have your own feature1.scss file.
-Use the landing.scss file as an example, where you can see how all the styles are nested in `.landing`.